 If you have more than £23,250 in capital, it’s likely that you will be asked to fund the care home yourself.
 Those with assets between £14,250 and £23,250 will face an assessment as if they have an income.
 In the UK, for every £250 over £14,250, you are assessed as if you receive £1 per week of income.
-For those with £14,250 or less, care costs will be covered by the Local Authority, but all income must be contributed minus £24.90 per week which is classed as personal expenses.
+For those with £14,250 or less, care funding is available and costs will be covered by the Local Authority, but all income must be contributed minus £25.65 per week which is classed as personal expenses.

 What about shared assets?